Aosom Wanderer Review

-The Aosom Wanderer has the highest rated weight carrying capacity out of all six models we tested, coming in at 110 lb.
-Along with the specialty strengthened steel side bars and sturdy bottom you can easily carry objects that are sharp or have pointed edges and not worry about damaging the side walls or puncturing the bottom, even when traveling on bumpy dirt roads with heavy cargo in the back, this trailer held its own and proved itself a worthy contender.
-The dimensions inside are approx. 57" long x 27.6" wide x 19.2" high, but when you add the fact that you can remove the front and back panels, you can add a lot more than those dimensions call for.
+The Wanderer has one of the highest-rated weight carrying capacities of all the models we tested, coming in at 110 pounds.
+The dimensions inside are approximately 57" long x 27.6" wide x 19.2" high, but when you add the fact that you can remove the front and back panels, you can add a lot more than those dimensions call for.

 Ease of Use

-The Aosom wanderer had a fairly easy initial setup.
-It comes disassembled in five pieces.
-It only took about 30 min. to get the trailer assembled and ready for the trails.
-We highly recommend you tighten down all four reflectors when you first get this trailer as ours managed to fall off within a few minutes of use.
-Also the connections for the two wheels were a little bent, making for a little trouble during set up, but once installed they worked just fine.
-The Aosom Wanderer comes with the Aosom type B universal hitch coupler, this mounts directly to your back hub and allows for easy attachment.
-When hauling really heavy loads you need to be aware and adjust the tire pressure in the two trailer tires so as not to get a flat.
+We highly recommend you tighten down all four reflectors when you first get this trailer, as ours managed to fall off within a few minutes of use.
+The Wanderer comes with the Aosom type B universal hitch coupler, which mounts directly to your back hub and allows for easy attachment.
+When hauling really heavy loads, you need to be aware and adjust the tire pressure in the two trailer tires to avoid getting a flat.
 The tires that the trailer comes with are not of the best design.
-We found through trial and error throughout the testing process that when hauling larger heavier loads you should make sure to have a higher psi in the trailer tires than you would if the trailer is empty.
-Under-inflation is one of the leading causes of trailer tire failure, so make sure you inflate them properly before loading your trailer.
+We found through trial and error that when hauling larger, heavier loads, you should make sure to have a higher psi in the trailer tires than you would if the trailer is empty.
+Under-inflation is one of the leading causes of trailer tire failure, so make sure you inflate them properly before loading up.

 Ease of Towing

-The Aosom Wander comes with a Aosom type B universal hitch coupler that allows you to mount the trailer quickly and easily to your back hub through the skewer.
+The Wanderer comes with a type B universal hitch coupler that allows you to mount the trailer quickly and easily to your back hub through the skewer.
 It also has a spiny loaded mechanism that allows for extra movement when making a sharp turn or loading and unloading the trailer to your bike.
-One thing we did notice right away was how heavy the trailer was by itself.
-It weighs around 30 lbs. empty so if you have never pulled a trailer before this can take a little adjusting to.
+One thing we noticed right away was how heavy the trailer is by itself.
+It weighs around 30 pounds when empty, so if you have never pulled a trailer before, this can take a little getting used to.

-We don't recommend fully loading this trailer unless you have to or are traveling just a short distance, to make for a more pleasant journey.
-We did enjoy how the hitch allowed this trailer to move free from the bike and we were able to come out of our seat on the uphills without worry of tipping the trailer or ourselves.
-We don't recommend loading more than 50 lbs in this cargo bike trailer and we do recommend properly securing any load.
-After 50 lbs the handling and overall maneuverability became impaired and a little hard to handle.
-We liked the fact that you can undo the back or front cargo rails so large or misshapen objects are able to fit in the trailer with ease.
-One of the faults of the Aosom Wanderer is that when traveling with the trailer empty the amount of noise that is created from the plastic bottom and the rattling of the loose cargo rails becomes really annoying after a while.
+We like that you can undo the back or front cargo rails so large or misshapen objects can fit in the trailer easily.
+However, one of the faults of the Wanderer is that when traveling with the trailer empty, the amount of noise that is created from the plastic bottom and the rattling of the loose cargo rails becomes really annoying.
 We found that carrying a few bungees to secure the rails when empty was a big help with noise restriction.

 Smoothness of Ride

-The Aosom Wanderer has a lot of features that make it a great bike cargo trailer, at an even better price point, but unfortunately a smooth ride when the trailer is empty is not one of them.
-We noticed through testing that the trailer when empty is very loud and rickety, especially when traveling off road or over bumps.
+As mentioned above, we noticed through testing that this trailer is very loud and rickety, especially when traveling off-road or over bumps.
 An easy way to remedy this problem was to put something in the trailer and tie it down.
 It handled really well when fully loaded and cut back on the noise too.

-At a reasonable cost and an all-around sturdy and reliable build, the Aosom Wanderer took home our Best Buy award.
-If you are on a budget and need a great trailer for hauling cargo around town then this trailer would be a great choice for you.
+With a reasonable cost and an all-around sturdy and solid build, the Aosom Wanderer took home our Best Buy award.
+If you are on a budget and need a great trailer for hauling cargo around town, this trailer is a great choice.